Violence Perpetuating Violence

 After finishing her work at Yale, Falb intends to continue conducting research on the health impacts of gender inequalities, human rights violations, and gender-based violence.
 She also plans to evaluate sustainable structural interventions that work to empower women and improve their health.

 “Addressing the root causes of poor health, such as gender inequalities and violence against women, can have far-reaching effects, not only on the women themselves, but on the well-being of their families and communities as well,” she said.

-This Article was submitted by Denise L Meyer, on Thursday, March 14, 2013.
+This article was submitted by Denise L Meyer on March 14, 2013.